PythonRSAS/pythonrsas.github.io/_posts/2020-12-19-1-SAS-PROC-SQL-and-python-pivot_table.md

 | ('AMD', 2016)   |                     0 |                   0 |                   2 |                  0 |

-If we are not satisfied with how the index and column labels look, we can do the following:
+Note that the levels of indices start from the outer layer: column indices start from the top and row indices start from the left.

+To remove the outer layer of row or column index, we can use <span class="coding">.droplevel(0)</span>.
+To remove the inner most layer of row or column index, use <span class="coding">.droplevel(-1)</span>

 ```python
 # to drop the top level of column multiindex